 Deposit unused medications (no liquids) 24 hours a day, seven days a week in the permanent drop box at the Cambridge Police Department, 125 Sixth St. The drop box is located in the first floor lobby, near the Records Unit.
 For a list of accepted items and other information, visit the police department’s medication drop box web page.

 Request a free, postage-paid mailer from the Cambridge Prevention Coalition (617-665-3872 or email Tali Schiller), which is based at the Cambridge Public Health Department.
-Empty mailer envelopes can be picked up at either location or sent to you upon request.
+Empty mailer envelopes can be picked up at the health department (119 Windsor Street, ground level) or sent to you upon request.
 Your pre-paid, filled mailer will be received by a company that properly disposes of the unused medications in accordance with Environmental Protection Agency regulations.

 Cambridge police officers will accept unused medications at the Department of Public Works’ three scheduled Household Hazardous Waste Collection events.
 Unused medications are not collected with other household hazardous waste.
 Ask for the medication drop-off area when you get to the HHW disposal event.
 For more information, visit the DPW Household Hazardous Waste Collection Day web page.